nodebotschs/2016-nodebotday-program/ch3/assembly.md

 ### Inventory
 ![Inventory Diagram](../images/sumo-inventory-layout-labeled.jpg)

 1. Battery box with 4 AA batteries.
 A single AA battery provides a 1.5V source, delivered at 700mA; when connected in series, 4 AA batteries provide 6V, delivered at 700mA.
-All three of the boards can operate with 6V; the Electric Imp and Spark Core will regulate to 3.3V and the Arduino Uno will regulate to 5V.
+The Particle Photon will regulate to 3.3V.
 The servos included in the kit operate at 6V.
 2. Front panel
 3. Photoresistor, or light sensor.
 This can be sourced from the ARDX Kit and will be used in a later customization of the bot.
 4. LEDs: one green and one red.
 These are sourced from the ARDX Kit and will be used in a later customization of the bot.